 Take the sentence: this is my house.
 In English we have my, your, his, her, our, your and their.
-In French they have the equivalent of each, however has a variation depending on whether the thing you are talking about (the 'house' in this example) is masculine, feminine or plural.
-Note that in English it is either his or her depending on who it is about, but in French this is irrelevant – it only varies based on the subject not the person.
+In French, they have the equivalent of each, however has a variation depending on whether the thing you are talking about (the 'house' in this example) is masculine, feminine or plural.
+Note that in English it is either his or her depending on who it is about, but in French this is irrelevant – it only varies based on the noun following the possessive.

 and feminine nouns beginning